Dattenfeld station

 Dattenfeld (Sieg) station is a through station in the town of Windeck in the German state of North Rhine-Westphalia.
 The station was opened between 1880 and 1897 on a section of the Sieg Railway, opened by the Cologne-Minden Railway Company (Cöln-Mindener Eisenbahn-Gesellschaft, CME) between Eitorf and Wissen on 1 August 1861.
 It has two platform tracks and is classified by Deutsche Bahn as a category 6 station.

-The station is served by Rhine-Ruhr S-Bahn line S12 between Horrem and Au (Sieg) and the S19 on weekdays from Düren to Au (Sieg).
-The S12 services operate hourly, but the S19 services are less frequent.
+The station is served by S-Bahn S 12 services between Köln-Ehrenfeld and Au (Sieg) and from Monday to Saturday until early evening by S19 services between Düren and Au (Sieg).
+Both services operate hourly.